thuvu17/Slackify/doc/design/slackify-endpoint.md

 ### UserMenu EP:
 >Returns the user menu for the user with given email.
->This endpoints will be caleld
+>This endpoints will be called by a successful sign in
 - URL: /user_menu/&lt;email&gt;
 - Input:
   - Path parameter: **email** (User email)